rabithole/commercial/commercial/README.md

 ### Possible a DIG employee could modify a company from the Shopify admin and affect continuity between our API and Shopify's admin API.

+### Consider how to share or not share a companies cost_plus markup for client facing pages.